steinfletcher/pert-calc/README.md

 pert-calc
 =========

-A command line utility for quick 'n dirty PERT estimates
+A command line utility for quick 'n dirty PERT estimates.
+Depends on python 2

 Usage: